mariunaise/HDA-Thesis/content/SMHD.typ

 The advantage of this method comes from moving the point of uncertainty away from our readout position.

 @fig:tmhd_example_enroll and @fig:tmhd_example_reconstruct illustrate an example enrollment and reconstruction process.
-We would consider the marked point the value of the initial measurement and the marked range our margin of error due to inaccuracies in the measurement process.
+We would consider the marked point the value of the initial measurement and the marked range our margin of error.
 If we now were to use the quantizer shown in @fig:tmhd_example_enroll during both the enrollment and the reconstruction phases, we would risk a bit error, because the margin of error overlaps with the lower quantization bound $-a$.
-But since we generated helper data during enrollment as depicted in @fig:tmhd_enroll, we can make use of a different quantizer $cal(R)(1, 2, x)$ whose boundaries do not overlap with the error margin of the measurement.
+But since we generated helper data during enrollment as depicted in @fig:tmhd_enroll, we can make use of a different quantizer $cal(R)(1, 2, x)$ whose boundaries do not overlap with the error margin.
+#scale(x: 90%, y: 90%)[
 #grid(
   columns: (1fr, 1fr),
   [#figure(